 This class introduces the student to all aspects of the working photographic studio.
-Medium and large format cameras are used as well as studio flash systems.
-Projects in both black and white and color covering still life, product and portrait subjects are required.
+Various camera formats are used as well as studio flash systems.
+Projects in black and white, color and digital covering still life, product and portrait subjects are required.
 All projects will be done completely in-house utilizing our studio and darkroom facilities.

 This course further explores the capabilities of commercial photography.
 Shooting a product, creating a photo for a specific ad design, and corporate portraiture are a few examples of project categories.
-The techniques used will include medium and large format cameras and also using black and white, color negative, and color transparency films.
+The techniques used will include various format cameras using black and white, color negative, and color transparency films.
 The resulting photos from this class will be of portfolio quality.

 CAR275 - Advanced Digital Photography Credits: 3